When Direct Debit was first introduced in the UK in the 1960s, it was an expensive, time-consuming...

 The evolving threat of payment fraud should be treated as a priority when safeguarding your business.
 Payment fraud can devastate all who fall victim and result in substantial, irrevocable losses.

-If you want to learn more about the different types of payment fraud and how to identify and prevent attacks effectively, we’ve got you covered.
+If you want to learn more about the different types of payment fraud and payment fraud detection effectively, we’ve got you covered.
 We have created a comprehensive guide to help you safeguard your business against attacks.
 Click below to learn more.